mparkasd/myCV/README.md

 ## Usage

-You can customise the CV template by changing the parameters in white color in the HTML file
+You can customise the CV template by changing the parameters in white color in the HTML file.

 Here are some examples
 ---